I am an ST5 registrar currently working at The Health Foundation and

 Work at OUHFT included helping to set up a new Trust public health function, called Here

-As an ACF I worked on modelling the possible effects on health
+As an ACF, one of my main focuses was on modelling the possible effects on health

-of a soft drink tax in the UK and in Ireland.
-I have continued this
+of soft drink taxes and I have continued this

-work and am currently part of the team funded by NIHR to evaluate the impact
+work as part of the team evaluating the impact

 of the UK Soft Drink Industry Levy.
-I also spent time
+After my ACF I did a DPhil here in

 cost-effectiveness of public health policies affecting diet and physical

-Finally, I have been lucky enough to continue teaching throughout my
+preventative care services.
+Finally, I have tried to continue teaching

-training including having a placement as a teaching fellow at NDPH where I completed a
+throughout training, including having a placement as a teaching fellow and

-Postgraduate Diploma in Learning and Teaching in Higher Education (PGDipLATHE).
+through this, completing a Postgraduate Diploma in Learning and Teaching in

 I started public health training in August 2016.
 Prior to this I studied medicine at